krystian-booker/ArsLuminis-GameFramework/README.md

 Features are based around PS1 era Final Fantasy games.

 Project is in active development, with tools and data structures changing frequently.
-Due to the active development it is recommended only to use this for testing or as an example for now.
+Due to the active development it is recommended to make backups before pulling the latest changes into your projects.
-Aiming for a 2022 Q1 release date.

-If you have any feature requests or bugs contact me on Twitter @CheddyShakes
+If you have any feature requests or bugs contact me on Twitter [@CheddyShakes](twitter.com/CheddyShakes)

-### Requirements
+## Requirements
-- Unity 2020.3.16
+- Unity 2020.3.21
 ## Features
 - Extendable node based state machine & event sequencer
 - Customizable Dialog System